Geography is not just taught at the Friary School, for every geography specialist at the Friary it is a way of life!

 Unit 4: Geographical Research

-Options range from those with a strong physical geography focus, to those concerned more with environmental, social and cultural geographies.
+Options range from those with a strong physical geographical focus, to those concerned more with environmental, social and cultural geographies.
 Students must select and study one of the following research options:- Tectonic Activity and Hazards, Cold Environments – Landscapes and Change, Life on the Margins – the Food Supply Problem, The World of Cultural Diversity, Pollution and Human Health at Risk or Consuming the Rural Landscape – Leisure and Tourism.

 Links for Learning